npruehs/ue4-rts/README.md

 1. Bind the action ToggleSelection (e.g. to Left Ctrl).
 1. Add SelectableComponents to everything selectable.
 1. At every SelectableComponent, set the Selection Circle Material (e.g. to M_RTSSelectionCircle).
+1. At every SelectableComponent, set the Selected Sound as desired.
 1. Listen to the OnSelectionChanged event broadcasted by the RTSPlayerController.

 #### Showing Selection Frames